Zentryn/MovieDatabase/documentation/Database.md

 ## Database Overview

 The database consists of 6 tables and uses PostgreSQL on Heroku and SQLite when the project is ran locally.
-Here is a brief overview of each of them and provided are also SQL queries for creating them.
+Here is a brief overview of each of the tables and provided are also SQL queries for creating them.

 ### Base table
 This isn't an actual table in the database but it is a base for all other tables, which is why it's listed here.
 All other tables have the columns that this tables does.